Hong Kong retail chains ration staples to curb COVID panic buying

 Authorities reported a new daily record of 56,827 new infections and 144 deaths on Thursday, an exponential rise from about 100 in early February.

-The surge in cases and fears over a lockdown have sparked mass departures of people from the city, where authorities are clinging to a "dynamic zero" policy that seeks to eradicate all outbreaks.
+The surge in cases and fears of a lockdown have sparked mass departures of people from the city, where authorities are clinging to a "dynamic zero" policy that seeks to eradicate all outbreaks at all costs.

+Hong Kong saw a net outflow of more than 71,000 people in February, the most since the beginning of the pandemic, according to government data, compared with 16,879 in December.

+On the other hand, bans on flights from nine countries including the United States, Britain and Australia are in place until April 20, leaving some residents who had left temporarily stranded, unable to get back in.

 Many restaurants and shops are shuttered, while its Central financial district is eerily quiet and few people are out in normally bustling neighbourhoods.

-Highlighting growing public frustration, prominent businessman and government adviser Allan Zeman said on Tuesday that Hong Kong's international reputation had been "very damaged" and alarm had been created by the confusing messages.
+Highlighting growing public frustration, prominent businessman and government adviser Allan Zeman said on Tuesday the city's international reputation had been "very damaged" and alarm had been created by the confusing messages.

+Hong Kong has recorded about 350,000 cases of COVID since the coronavirus emerged in the Chinese city of Wuhan in late 2019 and some 1,400 deaths, still far fewer than many other cities.

-(Reporting by Twinnie Siu and Donny Kwok; Writing by Greg Torode; Editing by Robert Birsel)
+(Reporting by Twinnie Siu and Donny Kwok; Writing by Greg Torode and Marius Zaharia; Editing by Robert Birsel)

 ((greg.torode@thomsonreuters.com; 852 6749 4661;))